(Our questions concerning Senator Rick Santorum

-reminders.
-Rick Santorum has yet to answer our
+up with reminders.
+Senator Rick Santorum has yet to answer our religion

 about his religion, including at Ave Maria University in 2008 (